Virginia War Memorial

 The Virginia War Memorial is a 1955 memorial in Richmond, Virginia, originally dedicated to Virginians killed in World War II and the Korean War.
 In 1980, the Shrine was enlarged to honor those Virginians killed in action in the Vietnam War.
 In 1996, the names of Virginians killed in action during Desert Storm/Desert Shield were added.
 Today, there are nearly 12,000 Virginians whose names are engraved on the Shrine of Memory's glass and stone walls.
 Reflecting the different character of war today, Virginia has created a special Memorial Shrine to honor the over 250 Virginians killed in the Global War on Terrorism.

 The Virginians at War documentary video series, combined with other efforts, significantly increased the War Memorial's public image in the local region and throughout the Commonwealth, and highlighted the message of the "Price of Freedom".
 The Memorial added staff and volunteers to meet the increasing demand for its educational offerings and to assist with increased visitors to the Memorial.

-With over 21,000 people from 45 states and 21 countries visiting the War Memorial in 2008, the facilities were stretched to the breaking point.

-In 2008, over 21,000 people from 45 states and 21 countries visited the memorial.
-As a result of this influx of visitors, some groups were turned away as the single auditorium could not support multiple groups for meetings.
-The Memorial is also used by active military personnel for events such as homecomings, re-enlistments, and promotions.

 To alleviate the increasing demand on the facilities, an education center was planned to expand the educational opportunities and outreach for students and visitors, and to provide adequate visitor services.
 A design was created to add an 18,000 square foot education center that would provide additional space to accommodate multiple groups and visitors.

-Mission

-The Virginia War Memorial is the Commonwealth of Virginia's monument to honor the memory of Virginia's men and women who demonstrated a willingness to serve and fight to defend our way of life from World War II to the present; and through its Education Center, serves as the Center of Excellence for the Commonwealth in education of Virginian's experience of war from the birth of our nation to the present.
-In its educational mission, the Virginia War Memorial will project a variety of internal and outreach programs, artifacts, research materials, Virginians at War documentaries, exhibitions, seminars, and ceremonies will be used to instill a living memorial to all citizens and citizen-warriors of the nation's commitment to freedom.

-"Honoring our Veterans, Preserving our History, Educating our Youth, and Inspiring Patriotism in All."